Suzuki Vitara review - Reliability and safety

-Suzuki has traditionally boasted a strong reputation for building durable cars, but a 17th-place finish in our 2020 Driver Power satisfaction survey suggests that the brand is currently performing in the middle of the pack.
-That being said, Suzuki finished above Volkswagen, Audi and Mercedes.
+Suzuki has traditionally boasted a strong reputation for building durable cars, but a 21st-place finish in our 2022 Driver Power satisfaction survey suggests that the brand is currently performing slightly below the middle of the pack.
+That being said, Suzuki finished above Renault, Fiat and Ford.

 The Vitara itself achieved 52nd place out of 75 cars.
 Overall reliability was good, but customers didn't think much of the safety features and infotainment.

 There’s better news when it comes to safety, because the Vitara was awarded a five-star rating in Euro NCAP’s 2015 tests, which are tougher than ever.
 The independent crash tester rated adult and child occupant protection at 89 and 85 per cent respectively, while pedestrian safety was scored at an impressive 76 per cent – a performance that’s a world away from the bull-bar-equipped Vitaras of the 1990s.